geeknoid/FastFormatting/README.md

 This project is a proof-of-concept showing how to substantially improve string formatting performance in .NET.
 There are two new types to support faster formatting:

-* The `StringFormatter` type is built on top of `StringMaker` and is designed to support the normal .NET composite formatting model, such as you use with `String.Format`.
+* The `CompositeFormat` type is built is designed to support the normal .NET composite formatting model, such as you use with `String.Format`.
 The type splits the normal formatting step in two in order to boost performance of the formatting process.
 The first step is parsing the composite format string into an efficient form.
-This step is done by creating a `StringFormatter` instance.
+This step is done by creating a `CompositeFormat` instance.
 Once you have this instance, you can use it repeatedly to format arguments by calling the `Format` method, which is about 2x as fast as `String.Format`.
 You can also use the `TryFormat` method to format directly into your own span, which is 4x faster than `String.Format`.

-* `StringFormatter` also includes static methods that provide a 1-1 replacement for String.Format, but run 2x as fast.
-Just go through your code and replace all uses of `String.Format` with `StringFormatter.Format` and you're done: your code runs faster.
-This set of functions is enabled by defining the STATIC_FORMAT compilation symbol.

 * The `StringMaker` type is a supercharged version of the classic `StringBuilder` type.
 It is designed for efficiently building up a string or span by appending together bits and